 You can load data directly into the shards by running Oracle Data Pump on each shard.
 This method is very fast because the entire data loading operation can complete within the period of time needed to load the shard with the maximum subset of the entire data set.

-Lifecycle Management of Shards
+Lifecycle Management

-The Oracle Sharding command-line interface and Oracle Enterprise Manager help you manage your sharded database.
+The Oracle Globally Distributed Database command-line interface and Oracle Enterprise Manager help you manage your distributed database.

 Using the tools provided you can: